espnet/espnet/egs2/TEMPLATE/README.md

 ## About Kaldi style data directory

 Each directory of training set, development set, and evaluation set, has same directory structure.
+See also http://kaldi-asr.org/doc/data_prep.html about Kaldi data structure.
 We recommend you running `mini_an4` recipe and checking the contents of `data/` by yourself.

 ```bash